gvorbeck/all-my-books/README.md

  * sass

 ## Installation
-1. Clone repository in your `wp-content/` folder (if it creates it's own `all-my-books/` directory.
+1. Clone repository in your `wp-content/` folder (It may create it's own `all-my-books/` directory.
 If so, just move everything in that to the `wp-content/` directory).
 2. Activate the downloaded plugins.
 3. Activate the theme.